 - 1.1 The Council is preparing a new Local Plan to guide the scale, type and location of future land uses in the Borough.
 Once adopted, it will replace the Rushmoor Core Strategy, 2011, and the "saved" policies from the Rushmoor Local Plan Review (2000).
-It will be an important document to help inform decisions on planning applications in the Borough. - 1.2 The Rushmoor Local Plan affects the whole of the Borough, and is therefore a key decision.
+It will be an important document to help inform decisions on planning applications in the Borough. - 1.2 The Cabinet has endorsed the Draft Submission Rushmoor Local Plan, and recommends it to Council to authorise for publication and consultation.